 * Request to see or get a copy of your medical record and health information we use to make decisions about your care in either paper or electronic format.
 We will provide you a copy or a summary of your health information within 30 days of your request.
 If a request is denied, you have a right to appeal that decision.
 You may be charged a reasonable fee for copies of or to view your record.

-* Request that we correct (amend) your health information if you believe it contains wrong information or if you believe information is missing.
+* Request that we amend your health information if you believe it contains wrong information or if you believe information is missing.
 We may deny your request under certain circumstances and we will explain why in writing within 60 days of your request.
-You have the right to respond to our denial with a written statement. . .
+You have the right to respond to our denial with a written statement.

 * Request an accounting (list) of when we released your medical information in response to state, Federal or local laws for the six years prior to the date or your request.
 We will provide you with who we shared it with and why.
-This listing does not include disclosures for treatment, payment, healthcare operations, and requests you gave us written authorization to release you gave us in writing to release your information, are not included in this listing.
-You may be charged a reasonable fee for copies of this information.
+This listing does not include disclosures for treatment, payment, healthcare operations, and requests you made by written authorization to release or obtain your information.

 ∗ Request that your medical information be communicated to you in a confidential manner by using a mailing address that is different from your home address or a telephone number that is different from your home phone number.